-We depend on modern agriculture for the food we eat and yet modern agriculture consumes approximately 90% of all freshwater that is used globally.1 This is especially the case in drought-prone, or seasonally-arid areas, where farmers tend to over-rely on modern irrigation practices, accelerating the depletion of waterways and aquifers, and decreasing food system resilience.
+We depend on modern agriculture for the food we eat and yet modern agriculture consumes approximately 90% of all freshwater that is used globally.
+This is especially the case in drought-prone, or seasonally-arid areas, where farmers tend to over-rely on modern irrigation practices, accelerating the depletion of waterways and aquifers, and decreasing food system resilience.
 Moreover, climate change is contributing to loss of freshwater due to hotter temperatures, more extreme droughts, and declines in snowpack.

-1 Hoekstra, Arjen Y., and Mesfin M. Mekonnen.
-2012.
-"The Water Footprint of Humanity."
-Proceedings of the National Academy of Sciences of the United States of America 109 (9): 3232-37.
 For millennia, indigenous peoples have developed techniques and crop varieties to grow food within the constraints of their climate and soil - using little or no irrigation.
 To adapt to the current water crisis, we are exploring and reviving these old water-wise approaches and innovating them into the future.